Whatever you give is acceptable if you give it eagerly. And give according to what you have, not what you don't have.

 U.S. Mail — Checks can be mailed to 580 Brookwood Point Place, Simpsonville SC 29681.
 Postage-Paid envelopes available upon request.

 Wills — You can include Brookwood in your will.
-Contact your attorney or Brookwood Financial Services at 864.688.8229
+Contact your attorney or the Brookwood Finance Department at 864.688.8229

 Where does my offering go?